-Integrate reading, writing, and discussion to enhance comprehension of text and build knowledge and language.

-- Provide daily opportunities for formal and informal writing (e.g., journals, quickwrites, direct teaching lessons) of different types (e.g., opinion, informational, narrative) across content areas, including shared and individual (grade three) research projects. - Have children discuss and write about what they read, topics they study, and personal experiences and interests. - Develop fluency in printing (grade two) or cursive (grade three), spelling, and sentence construction through direct teaching and opportunities to practice and apply across content areas. - Provide exemplar and mentor texts as models of text structures and author's craft.
-Make explicit the organization of text types (e.g., opinion, informational, narrative) and engage children in deconstructing text (e.g., breaking down and analyzing) to identify specific text features, such as reasons, details, and dialogue. - Teach children to elaborate on ideas in their written work by adding detail.
-Use strategies such as sharing and discussing detailed sentences from familiar texts, and having children collaborate to add detail to simple sentences. - Incorporate instructional scaffolds and learning supports, such as graphic organizers, sentence stems and frames, templates, and protocols, to help children organize their thoughts and learn ways to express them. - Provide frames (e.g., First , Then , Next , Finally ) and explanations (e.g., sequencing words) to support generation of written language. iELD - Support children in developing and organizing texts appropriate to the task and purpose. - Provide children with opportunities to give and receive feedback and strengthen their writing as needed by revising and editing throughout the writing process. - Have children share their writing with an audience (e.g., peers, families, other adults), rehearsing and reading their work aloud and witnessing the impact of their work on others. - Emphasize crosslinguistic transfer and non-transfer: parts of speech and grammar, capitalization (e.g., days of the week are capitalized in English, but not in Spanish), punctuation (e.g., Spanish uses rotated question and exclamation marks at the beginning or inside of a sentence whereas English does not), and cognates (e.g., words that are similar across languages, such as "accident" in English and "accidente" in Spanish). iELD - Engage children in project-based or thematic units, as described in the section Reading: Engaging with Text.
+- Integrate reading, writing (drawing or dictating), and discussion to enhance comprehension of text and build knowledge and language. - Provide daily opportunities for dictated and independent formal and informal writing (e.g., journals, direct teaching lessons) of different types (e.g., opinion, informational, narrative) across content areas. - Have children discuss and write about (through drawing, dictation, and scaffolded or independent writing) what they read, topics they study, and personal experiences and interests. - Develop children's fluency in printing taught letters and their own names by using a variety of materials and surfaces, for example, writing with fingers in foam or sand, writing with sidewalk chalk on the ground, or using cotton swabs to write in paint.
+Provide pencil grips to support proper grip, improve control, and ease hand fatigue for those who need it. - Develop fluency in spelling and sentence construction through direct teaching and opportunities to practice and apply across content areas. - Provide exemplar and mentor texts as models of text structures and author's craft.
+Make explicit the organization of text types (e.g., simple opinion, informational, narrative) and engage children in deconstructing text and identifying text features. - Incorporate instructional scaffolds and learning supports, such as graphic organizers, sentence stems and frames, templates, and protocols, to help children organize their thoughts and learn ways to express them. - Provide frames (e.g., First , Then , Finally ) and explanations (e.g., sequencing words) to support generation of oral and written language. iELD - Support children in strengthening collaborative or individual writing through opportunities to give and receive feedback. - Have children share their writing with an audience (e.g., peers, families, other adults), rehearsing and reading or telling about their work and witnessing the impact of their work on others. - Emphasize crosslinguistic transfer and non-transfer: parts of speech and grammar, capitalization (e.g., days of the week are capitalized in English, but not in Spanish), punctuation (e.g., Spanish uses rotated question and exclamation marks at the beginning or inside of a sentence whereas English does not), and cognates (e.g., words that are similar across languages, such as "accident" in English and "accidente" in Spanish). iELD - Engage children in project-based or thematic units, as described in the section Reading: Engaging with Text.